raspberrypilearning/gpio-music-box/worksheet.md

 Wire up a series of buttons that play particular sounds when pressed.

-## Getting started
+## Play a sample sound with Python

 First we'll create a Python program, import the GPIO and PyGame libraries, and play a sample sound file.

-1. Boot your Pi and log in with:

-    ```
-    username: pi
-    password: raspberry
-    ```

-1. Boot to the desktop with the command `startx`

-1. Open LXTerminal from the desktop.
+1. Open a Terminal window from the desktop or application menu.

 1. Type the command `ls` and you should see the files and folders in your home directory.